Do you need some help choosing your next phone? Here are some handy tips to consider before you upgrade.

 For playing fast games with lots of details, look for processors with more cores – four or eight are ideal.
 You’ll also want a high GHz number, the measure of the processor’s speed.
 Between 1.5GHz and 2GHz will do the trick.

 RAM is important too as it ensures you can open games more quickly.
 Look for at least 2GB in your new phone.

 you want a phone with a good battery

 Look at the mAh of a phone’s battery.
 This is a measure of how large the battery is, and how much power it stores.
 Generally, the higher the mAh figure, the longer a phone’s battery will last.
 But remember that a bigger, higher resolution screen and a more powerful processor will drain your battery faster.

 I’m ready to look at the phones!

-Start with our Phone finder.
+If you’re ready to shop for your next phone, start with our phone finder.
 It has all our phones in one place.
-Using the tabs on the left, you can select the type of contract or Pay as you go deal you want, as well as the types of phone.
-And in the top right, you can order the phones for easy finding.
+Using the tabs on the left, you can select the type of contract or pay as you go deal you want, as well as the types of phone.